hpfem/hermes-tutorial/doc/src/hermes2d/P04-adaptivity/intro-2.rst

 Hermes provides convergence graphs for every adaptive computation.
 Therefore, let us spend a short moment explaining their meaning.
-The classical notion of $O(h^p)$ convergence rate is related to sequences of uniform meshes with a gradually decreasing diameter $h$.
-In $d$ spatial dimensions, the diameter $h$ of a uniform mesh is related to the number of degrees of freedom $N$ through the relation
+The classical notion of $O(h^p)$ convergence rate is related to sequences of uniform meshes with a gradually decreasing diameter *h*.
+In $d$ spatial dimensions, the diameter *h* of a uniform mesh is related to the number of degrees of freedom $N$ through the relation

 .. math::